prabhat5172992/Custom-Grids/README.md

 # Custom-Grids
 Different form of grid tables.

-This Grid component two props, one is headers and the other is data.
+First Grid component two props, one is headers and the other is data.

+Second Grid component is sortable along with pagination.
+Filter grid is coming soon.